Skip to navigation Skip to content

 Note: if proof of age is available on the applicant's partner's Family Assistance record, this is sufficient evidence.

-Has the applicant supplied sufficient proof of age with the AIC claim or can be verified through Family Assistance records?
+Has the applicant supplied sufficient proof of age with the AIC claim, or can it be verified through the applicant's record?

 Age requirements + Read more ...